 Gather the remaining ingredients.

-Note – Make sure the jar in which you are fermenting the Kanji is absolutely clean and dry.
-Making kanji is like pickling.
-You have to be extra careful about the cleanliness of the vessel and the spoons you are using to stir it.
+Note – Ensure the jar in which you ferment the Kanji is clean and dry.
+Making kanji is like pickling, so you have to be extra careful about the cleanliness of the vessel and the spoons you use to stir it.

 Make The Kanji

-Heat 2 liters of water in a large pot and as soon as it comes to a boil, switch off the heat.
+Heat 2 liters of water in a large pot over high heat.
+Switch off the heat as soon as it boils.

 Note – Some people do not boil the water while making this drink.
-I do it to make sure the drink doesn’t get spoiled while fermenting.
+I do it to ensure the drink doesn’t get spoiled while fermenting.
 Do this extra step for peace of mind.

 Add the carrots and beetroots to the pot and cover it with a lid for 10 minutes.

-Transfer the Kanji drink to a clean glass or ceramic jar and cover the mouth of the jar with a muslin cloth.
-Secure the cloth using twine.
+Transfer the drink to a clean glass or ceramic jar.
+Cover the mouth of the jar with a muslin cloth and secure the cloth with twine.

 Ferment